hsiehScalAR/AdaptiveSamplingIntermittentComms/README.md

 ## Licence

-This project is distributed under the `To be filled out`, Version `To be filled out`.
-More information can be found in the `NOTICE` and `LICENSE` files (to be created).
+This project is distributed under the `Apache License`, Version `2.0`.
+More information can be found in the `LICENSE` file.